 Travel Planning Tips for a Washington DC Vacation

 You've learned about Washington DC in school and seen images of the city in dozens of movies and television shows, but there’s nothing like seeing the nation’s capital in person.
 The District of Columbia is best known as the home to the Federal Government, but it is also a vibrant city and a great vacation destination with a wide range of attractions, events, entertainment, shopping, dining, and outdoor recreation opportunities.
-Take a look at these photo galleries and you'll find images to inspire you to travel to Washington DC to see our national historic landmarks and enjoy a wide range of activities.
+Take a look at some photo galleries and you'll find images to inspire you to travel to Washington DC to see our national historic landmarks and enjoy a wide range of activities.

 5 Reasons to Visit Washington DC